 The IRS’s definition of a home office is fairly rigid: Your office has to be a space in your home used solely and entirely for your self-employment.
 (In other words, a room you refer to as the office but doubles as your library or entertainment room doesn’t fit the IRS’s definition).

 At-home workers who earn their money exclusively from an employer do not qualify.
-If you work for an employer and have a home-based side hustle, your home office must be used solely for your side hustle to qualify.
+If you work for an employer and make cash on the side from home, your home office must be used solely for your side hustle to qualify.

 Alternatively, you can deduct home office costs based on what percentage of your home is devoted to your office space.
 However, this method requires much more rigorous record-keeping and strict calculations.